ReneeFranzwa/careers.edsurge.com/_posts/2014-01-17-software-engineer.md

 If things go well, I'd like you to interview with our management team ([Betsy Corcoran, Nick Punt, Agustin Vilaseca, and Tyler McNally](https://www.edsurge.com/about)).
 If this goes well, then you'll be enrolled in our "trial period."

-#### Trial Period: We Will Give You a Paid Contract Work
+#### Trial Period: We Will Give You Paid Contract Work

 We also believe in [hiring by auditions](http://blogs.hbr.org/2014/01/hire-by-auditions-not-resumes/) and [hiring for culture](http://joel.is/post/61468652377/what-no-one-talks-about-when-building-a-team-letting).
 That means we won't do coding interviews, but instead we'd like to give you a short, well-paid contract project before bringing you on for full time.
 That's how I was hired too.
 It was great because during my contract period, both EdSurge and I learned that we're good fit for each other.

 You can do this "trial" work at night or over a weekend, so you don't have to leave your current job in the meantime.
-We'll give you a real work, which will likely involve building internal tools for us.
+We'll give you a real task, which will likely involve building internal tools for us.
 The trial period should last for two to four weeks, but we're flexible about the details.
 FYI: my trial project was building the ["Events" feature](https://www.edsurge.com/e) on EdSurge, from backend to frontend.

 Enough talk.
 My email is **shu@edsurge.com**.
 Would love to hear from you.